 Calle de Hermosilla, 89, Local Derecha, 28001 Madrid

-Fill in Good (Refillable Bulk Soap Shop) *Closed*
+Fill in Good (Refillable Bulk Soap Shop) *Permanently Closed*

 Having just set up shop in Spring 2019, this was one very new Madrid business I was actually concerned about.
 In an attempt to reduce a lot of my everyday plastic use, this store was a godsend for me and I didn’t want the city to lose it.